KKMA uses drama for reproductive education

 She, therefore, encouraged the pupils to choose abstinence at such a tender age and rather concentrate on their education to prepare for their future.

-He urged the pupil to inform others about the remedial programme to enable those who needed such assistance to be
+He urged the pupil to inform others about the remedial programme to enable those who needed such assistance to benefit from it.